jzaev/FlaskBlogUsersComments/README.md

-# Flask blog users comments
+# Flask blog with users and comments
 Flask blog with users authorisation and comments
 This task was completed while learning programming in Python.
 Task from Udemy website.
 Course: